chuckcscccl/rustlr/chapter4.md

 ES --> (Expr ;)*
 ```

-The operator **`+`** means a sequence of at least one.
+The operator **`*`** means a sequence of zero or more.
 This is done by generating several new non-terminal symbols initially.
 Essentially, these correspond to

 ```
 ES0 --> Expr:e ; {e}